by

 Waving the Sheaf

-Occurring on only one day each year, the day of the wavesheaf offering is not designated a holy day by God.
+Only occurring once each year, the day of the wavesheaf offering is not designated a holy day by God.
 But it is far from minor or obscure in its meaning to salvation.
 In fact, we could say that, without what it means to our salvation, there would be no salvation!

 The primary instruction regarding the wavesheaf is found in Leviticus 23:9-14:

-And the Lord spoke to Moses, saying, "Speak to the children of Israel, and say to them: ‘When you come into the land which I give to you, and reap its harvest, then you shall bring a sheaf of the firstfruits of your harvest to the priest.
-He shall wave the sheaf before the Lord, to be accepted on your behalf; on the day after the Sabbath the priest shall wave it.
-And you shall offer on that day, when you wave the sheaf, a male lamb of the first year, without blemish, as a burnt offering to the Lord.
-Its grain offering shall be two-tenths of an ephah of fine flour mixed with oil, an offering made by fire to the Lord, for a sweet aroma; and its drink offering shall be of wine, one-fourth of a hin.
+And the LORD spoke to Moses, saying, "Speak to the children of Israel, and say to them: ‘When you come into the land which I give to you, and reap its harvest, then you shall bring a sheaf of the firstfruits of your harvest to the priest.
+He shall wave the sheaf before the LORD, to be accepted on your behalf; on the day after the Sabbath the priest shall wave it.
+And you shall offer on that day, when you wave the sheaf, a male lamb of the first year, without blemish, as a burnt offering to the LORD.
+Its grain offering shall be two-tenths of an ephah of fine flour mixed with oil, an offering made by fire to the LORD, for a sweet aroma; and its drink offering shall be of wine, one-fourth of a hin.
 You shall eat neither bread nor parched grain nor fresh grain until the same day that you have brought an offering to your God; it shall be a statute forever throughout your generations in all your dwellings.

-The wavesheaf consisted of an omer of barley, still on the stalk, cut at the beginning of the spring harvest.
+The wavesheaf consisted of an omer of barley, still on the stalk, cut at the start of the spring harvest.
 Since it came from the very beginning of the harvest of the firstfruits, it can be called the first of the firstfruits (Exodus 23:19).
-A comparison of Exodus 23:14-19; 34:22-26; Leviticus 23:10-11 and Nehemiah 12:44 confirms that each Israelite possessing a harvest was required to give an offering.
+A comparison of Exodus 23:14-19; 34:22-26; Leviticus 23:10-11; and Nehemiah 12:44 confirms that each Israelite possessing a harvest was required to give an offering.
 A priest then lifted or "waved" each sheaf before God for acceptance.
-However, while the individual Israelite farmers did bring a firstfruits offering to the priests, the standard, recorded practice during the Second Temple period (the time of Christ) was to perform only one official waving of a sheaf by a priest in Jerusalem.
-This one sheaf and its waving represented all the others brought by individual farmers.

-In its setting in the Old Testament, the wavesheaf offering represents a thankful acknowledgment to God as the Giver of the harvest, while dedicating or consecrating it to Him.
+In its setting in the Old Testament, the wavesheaf offering represents a thankful acknowledgment to God as the Giver of the harvest while dedicating or consecrating it to Him.
 Its waving set the stage for the rest of the harvest to proceed.
 In fact, the work of harvesting could not begin until the wavesheaf offering occurred.

 Spiritual Harvests